ArtifactDB/artifactdb-identifiers/README.md

 - *service*: mandatory.
 The service, application, api, etc... on which the resource can be found.
 Ex: `myapi`, `rnaseqdb`, etc...
 - *placeholder*: is a placeholder, in case another segment is required. (it's `region` in original ARNs)

-At the point, the segments allow to uniquely describe a service, on a specific environment.
+At this point, the segments allow to uniquely describe a service, on a specific environment.
 Ex:

 - `gprn::myapi` means "the service `myapi`, production environment"
-- `gprn:dev:myapi` means "the service `myapi, development environment"
+- `gprn:dev:myapi` means "the service `myapi`, development environment"

 Continuing further, we can describe resources within services:

 - *type-id*: optional if *resource-id* not specified, otherwise required.
 Type of resource described in *resource-id*
 - *resource-id*: optional if *type-id* not specficied, otherwise required.
 ID of type *type-id* within the service.

 Ex:

 - `gprn::myapi::artifact:PROJ1:report.html@3` means the Artifact ID `PROJ1:report.html@3` in `myapi`, production.
 - `gprn::myapi::project:PROJ1` means project `PROJ1` within `myapi`, production
 - `gprn::myapi::project:PROJ1@3` means project `PROJ1`, version `3`, within `myapi`, production
 - `gprn::myapi::doc` means the documentation for `myapi` API.